keiserlab/e3fp/doc/source/usage/cli.rst

 ======================

 Command line interfaces (CLI) are provided for the two most common tasks: conformer generation and fingerprinting.
-At the moment, using the CLI requires :ref:`downloading the E3FP source <install:Option 3: Install from source>`.

-In the below examples, we assume the E3FP repository is located at ``$E3FP_REPO``.
+When e3fp is installed, the CLI commands are available as ``e3fp-conformer`` and ``e3fp-fingerprint``.

 Conformer Generation CLI
 ------------------------

 To see all available options, run

-.. command-output:: python $E3FP_REPO/src/e3fp/conformer/generate.py --help
+.. command-output:: e3fp-conformer --help
    :shell:

 We will generate conformers for the molecule whose SMILES string is defined in